ibm-cloud-docs/assistant/deploy-phone.md

 - The phone integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
 - You can include search skill response types in dialog nodes that the phone integration will read.
 The introductory message (*I searched my knowledge base* and so on), and then the body of only the first search result is read.

-  The search result must be less than 5,000 characters long or the response will not be read at all.
+  The search skill response (meaning the introductory message plus the body of the first search result) must be less than 5,000 characters long or the response will not be read at all.
 Be sure to test the search results that are returned and curate the data collection that you use as necessary.

 If you want to use the same dialog for an assistant that you deploy to many different platforms, add custom responses per integration type.
 You can add a conditioned response that tells the assistant to show the response only when the phone integration is being used.
 For more information, see [Building integration-specific responses](/docs/assistant?topic=assistant-dialog-integrations#dialog-integrations-condition-by-type).